 Pumpkin bread is a must during the fall season.
 It’s simple to make and is full of pumpkin spice!
 I loved this recipe so much I made it twice.
 I could barely keep it in the house long enough people loved it so much—there’s just so much pumpkin flavor!

-Why this recipe works: Pure pumpkin purée makes a moist and soft bread while the spices pack in the flavor.
-This recipe is versatile so you add chocolate chips or nuts and also make muffins!
+You don’t need a mixer, just a couple mixing bowls and a whisk or spatula.
+Pure pumpkin purée makes a moist and soft bread while the spices pack in the flavor.
+This recipe is versatile – add chocolate chips or nuts and also make muffins!

 - Preheat the oven to 350 F. Line a 9×5 loaf pan with parchment paper and set aside.

-- Bake pumpkin bread at 350 F for 55 to 65 minutes.
+- Bake at 350 F for 55 to 65 minutes.
 Let bread cool in the pan for 15 minutes before removing from the pan to cool completely.

 Frequently Asked Questions

-Can I use canned pumpkin pie?
-No, pure pumpkin purée will only work in this recipe.
+No, only pure pumpkin purée will work in this recipe.

-How long does pumpkin bread keep?
-Store pumpkin bread in an airtight container at room temperature for 5 days or in the refrigerator for 1 week.
+Store bread in an airtight container at room temperature for 5 days or in the refrigerator for 1 week.

 - 2 cups (250 g) all purpose flour